NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

                 yourpackage.0.0.1-beta.nupkg.sha512

 ### Add Command Usage
-    nuget add <packagePath> -Source <fileSourceFolder> [options]
+    nuget add <packagePath> -Source <folderBasedPackageSource> [options]

-Specifies the path to the package and the fileSourceFolder to which the nupkg will be added. http sources are not supported.
+Specifies the path to the package to be added and the package source, which is a folder or UNC share, to which the nupkg will be added.
+Http sources are not supported.

 ### Add Command Options
 <table>
     <tr>
         <td>Source</td>
-        <td>Specifies the fileSourceFolder to which the nupkg will be added. http sources are not supported.</td>
+        <td>Specifies the folderBasedPackageSource to which the nupkg will be added.
+Http sources are not supported.</td>
     </tr>
     <tr>
         <td>Expand</td>